Best Open Source Internet Radio Player for Linux

 Strawberry Music Player

 Strawberry Music Player is an open-source music player for Linux that comes with internet radio functionality.
-It is a fork of Clementine player and has a modern and user-friendly interface.
-Strawberry Music Player allows you to search for and play internet radio stations from around world.
+It is a fork of the Clementine player and has a modern and user-friendly interface.
+Strawberry Music Player allows you to search for and play internet radio stations from around the world.

 Strawberry Music Player also allows you to create and manage playlists, edit tags, and sync your music with your portable music player.
 It is an excellent option for Linux users who want a modern and customizable music player with internet radio functionality.